AdobeDocs/analytics.en/help/components/classifications/importer/c-uploading-saint-data-files-via-ftp.md

 At regular intervals, Adobe retrieves uploaded data files that have an associated FIN file.
 Adobe imports them into the report suites and data sets specified in the FTP account configuration.

+Once Adobe Analytics has read and processed files uploaded in the FTP folder, the files are then automatically deleted.

 ## Create an FTP account {#task_C019268E6C934C7C95F4326F42A22CCF}

 Before uploading data via FTP, create an FTP account. >